andydialpad/logging_aggregator/README.md

 ## Design

-Each machine will have a push daemon that monitors the log files and periodically sends messages to the activeMQ message queue.
-For simplicity sake, this daemon will be called Henrick, as it is primarily responsible for passing data to other systems.
+Each machine will have a push daemon that monitors the log files and periodically sends messages to the nosql datastore.
+To simplify things, this daemon will be called Henrik, as it is primarily responsible for passing data to other systems.

-There will be a message queue, as mentioned above, it should guantee log message delivery to the consumer service.

-There will be a message consumer service who's purpose is to take the messages off the queue, and insert them into a datastore.
-Since this system is only required to collect messages passed to it from Henrick, and shoot them into the datastore, we will call this service Daniel.

-In order to expose this data to the end user and various other integrations, we will need to pull the data from the datastore.
-This will be exposed via a REST api, which checks authorization of incoming requests before allowing access.
-Because this service basically determines who can look at the data in the datastore, and serves up the data, we will call this service Roberto
+There will be a REST api service for retrieving the data that was passed to it by Henrik.
+This service will be called Daniel, and will be responsible for "shooting" the data to the end user.